Hennessy, Pvt. William M.

 On April 1st, Headquarters Company was formed, it was at this time men were transferred to the company.
 Enlisted men assigned to the company had specialized training.
 Many of them received promotions and because of their ratings received higher pay.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
 Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.

-It was also in April that the first men from the Selective Service Act joined the battalion.
+It was also in April that the first men from the Selective Service Act were assigned to the battalion.
 All of these men had been inducted into the Army at Ft.
 Snelling, Minnesota.
 The entire battalion on April 23rd went on an all-day march, having dinner out in the woods, brought to them by cooks in trucks.
 It was a two-hour march each way and covered about 10 miles total.
 They stopped at noon in a beautiful spot in a valley where there was an old deserted apple orchard in bloom, the blossoms were like small yellow sweet peas and it was just a mass of yellow.
 The other hill in the back of the valley was thickly covered with woods, many of the trees were flowering dogwood and many other flowers and strange plants.
 The company also received twelve motorcycles and every man in the company had to learn to ride them.

 The entire battalion on April 30th, except ‘the selectees,’ who didn’t have shelter halves, went on their first overnight bivouac together.
 They left at noon and returned before noon the next day.
 Part of the reason they did this was to practice pitching tents and for the cooks, it gave them the chance to supply food to the men out in the field.
 They were fed from food trucks, which they tagged with the name “bean guns.”
 Men were still being sent to Ft.
 Knox for specialized training.